mchwalinska/4EU-Protist-diversity-course-2024/README.md

 Download `feature-table.tsv` to your computer.

-Download sequences from `representative_sequences.qzv` file.
+Download sequences from `representative_sequences.qzv` file and upload them to your working directory on the server (folder `illumina`).

 <details>
   <summary>Help here</summary>

   ![Description of the image](imgs/rep_seq.png)
 </details>

-And upload them to your working directory on the server (folder illumina).

 #### 10. Taxonomic annotation